ccp5UK/dl-poly/documentation/source/UserManual/integration_algs/introduction.rst

 frozen.

-The routine ``nve_0_vv`` implement the Verlet algorithm in velocity :index:`verlet<algorithm;Verlet>` for free particles and calculate the instantaneous temperature.
+The routine ``nve_0_vv`` implement the Verlet algorithm in velocity verlet for free particles and calculate the instantaneous temperature.
 Whereas the routines ``nve_1_vv`` implements the same for systems also containing rigid bodies.
 The conserved quantity is the total energy of the system